isavoj/GNN-KAN/README.md

 3D shapes is another thing.
 in accelerator physics, we deal with both 3D-shapes (if we discertize the domain) but also, teh particles themselves and their connections using graphs. (however, this owuld be very computaional inepxensive...)

+How do we take advanatge of this relational structure rto make more accuarte predictions.

+Todays deep-learning model tolbox are specialized ofr simple sequences and grids. amazing tools to develop to analyze ths simple structure.
+Fixed size grids and fix sizd tesnors.
+Graph  arre harder to process. arbitrary size and ocmpelx topology, there is no spatlia locailty ( text left and right, grid up and down eleft and right). graphs no notion of spatial locality. tehre is no fixed node ordering.
+Often these networks are dynamic and have multimodel fetaure.s

+How do we develop neual networks that are much more broadly applicable.

+# input
+Input will be grpahs.
+A lot of effort goes into designing proper fetaures. so ML model can take adavnatge of it. representation leanring, teh fetaure iegnieeirng step is taken away.
+Automaticlaly learnign feature in the graph (represetation leanring)
+D dimensional embedidngs (vectors),
+Map nodes in a grpah to a D-dimensional vector or embedding, such that similar nodes in the network are embedded close together

 # Dataset